Sujan2332/WeatherApp/README.md

 ## Technologies Used 🛠️

-### Frontend: React.js
+Frontend: React.js
-### Styling: CSS
+Styling: CSS
-### API: OpenWeatherMap
+API: OpenWeatherMap

 ## Usage Instructions 📖

-### Enter the name of a city in the search bar.
+Enter the name of a city in the search bar.
-### Press Enter to fetch weather details.
+Press Enter to fetch weather details.
-### Enjoy the immersive weather-themed background video!
+Enjoy the immersive weather-themed background video!

 ## Future Enhancements 🚀
-### Add support for hourly and weekly weather forecasts.
+Add support for hourly and weekly weather forecasts.
-### Implement a responsive design for mobile devices.
+Implement a responsive design for mobile devices.
-### Include additional weather conditions.
+Include additional weather conditions.

 ## Contributing 🤝
-### Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!
-### Feel free to check the issues page to collaborate.
+Feel free to check the issues page to collaborate.

 # License 📄
-## This project is licensed under the MIT License.
-See the LICENSE file for more details.

-License 📄
-This project is licensed under the MIT License.
+### This project is licensed under the MIT License.
 See the LICENSE file for more details.